 EPA is seeking a candidate with a recent Master’s Degree (completion before the appointment begins or in the last 5 years) for a research internship in climate sciences and community resilience education and outreach through the ORISE program.
 The individual would work with the EPA Office of Research and Development’s INtegrated Climate Sciences Division to build the capacity of EPA program and regional offices to respond to climate change through adaptation actions and improved resilience.
 The position will last 1 year and report to offices in either Washington, D.C., or Research Triangle Park, NC.
 Applications are accepted on a rolling basis and may close prior to Feb.
 28.

-Teams of 3-5 Native high school students (especially current HS juniors) are invited to apply to participate in the 2025 Native Youth Climate Adaptation Leadership Congress, or NYCALC, which will be held from June 21-26.
+Teams of 3-5 Native high school students (especially current HS juniors) are invited to apply to participate in the 2025 Native Youth Community Adaptation Leadership Congress, or NYCALC, which will be held from June 21-26.
 Join students from across the country to discuss community adaptation and related environmental issues impacting Native peoples.
 The mission of the Native Youth Community Adaptation Leadership Congress (NYCALC) is to develop future conservation leaders with the skills, knowledge, and tools to address environmental change and conservation challenges to better serve their schools and home communities.
 Travel, lodging, and meals will be provided for accepted teams and one mentor from their home community.
-Student participants must be citizens of federally-recognized Tribal Nations.
+Student participants must be citizens of federally recognized Tribal Nations.

 The Center for Native Peoples and the Environment at the State University of New York's College of Environmental Science & Forestry is recruiting students for graduate study in diverse environmental sciences from ecology, sustainability, conservation biology to restoration and environmental engineering.
 As a member of the Sloan Indigenous Graduate Partnership, the program provides funding for full tuition and stipends for Native American students pursuing MS and PhD degrees.
 Applications are open so please join us in this exciting initiative.
 Applications are accepted on a rolling basis, and interested students must also apply to (or be enrolled in) a graduate program at the SUNY College of Environmental Science and Forestry (ESF).
 Contact cnpeinfo@esf.edu for more information.